Multi-Dictionary Learning for Low Rank Sparse Coding: : Dictionary learning for low-rank sparse coding

-In this section, we describe our algorithm for two-way dictionary learning, establish its convergence and discuss potential limitations.
+In this section, we describe our algorithm for two-way dictionary learning, establish the convergence of the objective function values of its iterates and discuss potential limitations.
 Since the direct empirical risk minimization to solve the constrained learning problem is difficult due to the $L_1$ constraints, we first reformulate the objective as an $L_1$ regularization and show that its solution is also a solution to the original problem.
 The regularized objective is as follows: \vsc

-Our next theorem shows that exactly solving this regularized version of the problem provides an exact solution to the original constrained problem (proof available in Appendix~\ref{sec:equivalence}). \begin{theorem}[{\bf Constrained optimization via regularization}] For each $\kappa > 0$, there exists a pair $(\lambda_1, \lambda_2)$ such that the sparse coding subproblem from Eq.~\ref{eq:obj_l1} below is an exact solution to the $\kappa$-constrained problem from Eq.~\ref{eq:obj}.
+Our next theorem shows that exactly solving this regularized version of the problem provides an exact solution to the original constrained problem (proof available in Appendix~\ref{sec:equivalence}).
+Similar, but not identical, statements are well known to hold for a single optimization variable~\cite{SparseModelingBookFNT}.
+We include the statement for our case and its proof for completeness. \begin{theorem}[{\bf Constrained optimization via regularization}] For each $\kappa > 0$, there exists a pair $(\lambda_1, \lambda_2)$ such that the sparse coding subproblem from Eq.~\ref{eq:obj_l1} below is an exact solution to the $\kappa$-constrained problem from Eq.~\ref{eq:obj}.
 As a result, a solution of the overall regularized dictionary learning from Eq.~\ref{eq:obj_aodl} is a solution to the constrained version from Eq.~\ref{eq:main-problem}. \end{theorem} Although the objective in (\ref{eq:obj_aodl}) is not jointly convex in $(L, R, Y, W)$, each sub-problem is convex, leading to a natural alternating optimization solver we call Alternating Optimization (low rank) Dictionary learning (\ourmeth).
 Our algorithm alternates between sparse coding and dictionary learning:

 {\bf Stage I: Sparse coding.} For fixed $L, R$ and for each $s \in \{1, ..., S\}$, estimate $Y_s, W_s$:

 {\bf Stage II: Dictionary learning.} For fixed sparse coding matrices $Y_{s}, W_s$, in each iteration of our algorithm, we then solve the following optimization problem: